-On 21 March 2012, the Chancellor announced that the main rate of corporation tax will be reduced from 26% to 24% with effect from 1 April 2012 Further reductions to the main rate are proposed to reduce the rate by 1% per annum to 22% by 1 April 2014

-The proposed further reductions in the rate of corporation tax by 1% per annum to 22% by 1 April 2014 are expected to be enacted separately each year.
-The effect of these further changes upon the Company's deferred tax balances cannot be reliably quantified at this stage.
+On 5 December 2012, the Government announced a further reduction in the main rate of corporation tax to 21% from 1 April 2014.
+In addition, on 20 March 2013 the Government announced a further reduction in the main rate of corporation tax to 20% from 1 April 2015.
+The effect of this further change upon the Company's deferred tax balances cannot be quantified at this stage.